neocoretechs/RockSack/README.md

 is part of the standard Java Collections Framework and is implemented in the majority of built-in Java classes such as String.<p/>
 Whats the advantage?
 Whereas an agnostic K/V store only allows you to index the raw byte values of the key, a 'functional' index gives you the ability to index the data based on an arbitrarily complex arrangement of any of the fields in the class, or even through a strictly computational process since we are using the result of a method call to control the order in which the data are stored.
+RockSack abstracts away the details of using RocksDB and provides tools to easily adapt your classes for use in the environment.

 There are methods in the class com.neocoretechs.rocksack.DatabaseManager to organize the maps and sets on the basis of type.
 In this way a rudimentary schema can be maintained.
 A non-transactional BufferedMap can be obtained by the following methods: